software-allies/cap-angular-schematic-contenful/README.md

 ## How to use
-The Cap Contentful Service have 2 starting methods to send queries to Contentful API:
+The CapContentfulService have 2 starting methods to send queries to Contentful API:

 * getItems(contentType: string, relatedAssetKey?: string[])
 * getItemById(contentType: string, id: string, relatedAssetKey?: string[])